fewagency/boilerplate-pattern-library/README.md

 to install a fresh Laravel app into a new temporary directory.
 2. Prepare this original boilerplate repo by pushing any local changes to central repo (should something go wrong).
 3. Create a new branch from the original repo.
 Why not call it `laravel-install`?
-3. Merge the Laravel file structure from the temporary directory into this boilerplate directory:
+3. Merge the Laravel file structure from the temporary directory into this boilerplate project directory:

   ``` bash
   rsync -av [PATH TO FRESH LARAVEL INSTALL]/ [PATH TO THIS BOILERPLATE DIRECTORY]/